nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Add task to team : `add task`

 Add a new task to the current team.
-The task name is compulsory, while the other fields are optional.
+The task name is compulsory, while the other fields such as assignee index and deadline are optional.

 Format:
-* `add task -n TASK_NAME -a ASSIGNEES -d DEADLINE`
+* `add task -n "TASK_NAME" -a ASSIGNEE_INDEX -d "DEADLINE"`

 Examples:

-* `add task -n "Merge PR" -a "Alex Yeoh" -d "2023-12-12 23:59""` will add a task with the name "Merge PR", assignee "Alex Yeoh" and deadline "2023-12-12 23:59" to the current team's task list.
+* `add task -n "Merge PR" -a 1 -d "02-Dec-2022 23:59"` will add a task with the name "Merge PR", assign the task to the first member in the team list and set the deadline "02-Dec-2022 23:59", to the current team's task list.
+* `add task -n "Review PR" -a 1 -a 3 -d "02-Dec-2022 23:59"` will add a task with the name "Review PR", assign the task to the first and third member in the team list and set the deadline "02-Dec-2022 23:59", to the current team's task list.

 ### Edit task in team : `edit task`